 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 What are the top San Francisco museums to visit?
-My list of the top 20 includes those focused on art, photography, history, and science.
-You will also find fun kid-friendly, free, and unique finds on my list.
+My list of the top 19 includes those focused on art, photography, history, and science.

 The range and quality of these SF attractions are the reason why so many visitors and locals love them.

-Top picks include the California Academy of Sciences, the Exploratorium, and the SF Museum of Modern Art.
-Other highlights include the Asian Art Museum, the Aquarium of the Bay and the Legion of Honor.
+Other highlights include the Asian Art Museum, the Aquarium of the Bay, and the Legion of Honor.

-Several of them offer free admission days where you can see all of their permanent collections for free.
+On my San Francisco museums list, several offer free admission days where you can see all of their permanent collections for free.
 You will also find more than a dozen that offer free admission all of the time.

 While you are here, don't miss out on some of the amazing art and other special exhibits on display for a limited time.